yiisoft-contrib/yiiframework.com/README.md

 # If you are using Docker image, you need to additionally pass VENDOR_DIR:
 make docs VENDOR_DIR=$VENDOR_DIR

+# Yii 1.0 API docs generation.
+They are already included in VCS.
+Run this only if layout has changed.
+docker build -f Dockerfile.yii-1.0 -t yiiframeworkcom-yii-1.0 .
+docker run -it -v $PWD/data/api-1.0:/code/data/api-1.0 yiiframeworkcom-yii-1.0

 # populate the search index by running
 ./yii search/rebuild
 ```